facontidavide/Bonxai/README.md

 // If the value of the cell has never been set, return nullptr int* value = accessor.value( coord );
 ```

+# Frequently Asked Question

+**What is the point of reimplementing OpenVDB?**

+- The number one reason is to have fun and learn something new :)
+- It is not an exact rewrite, I modified few important aspects of the algorithm to make it faster, at least for my specific use cases.
+- I want this library to be small and easy to integrate into larger projects.

+**How much memory does it uses, compared with Octomap?**

+It is... complicated.

+If you need to store very sparse point clouds, you should expect Treexy to use more memory (20-40% more).
+If the point cloud is relatively dense, Treexy might use much less memory than Octomap (less than half).